How IoT enables new customer-centric business models

 Fortunately, industrial IoT devices and platforms provide the data businesses need to transition with confidence.
 IoT data helps equipment makers improve design, understand user needs and support customers.
 Operational data also helps build evidence-backed business cases to secure new financing.

-In the Age of the Customer, equipment makers must use data to power a trusted service relationship.
-Forrester’s report shows ways to become more customer-centric with IoT solutions and service-based business models.
-After you’ve read the report, learn how to build your future on the Industrial IoT.
+In the Age of the Customer, equipment makers must use data collected by smart connected products to power a trusted service relationship.
+Become more customer-centric with IoT solutions and service-based business models and build your future on the Industrial IoT.